 The Oldest Trees in California Are in Good Company!

-The five oldest trees in California are all marvels of nature, each with its own unique story to tell about our past and present.
+These five oldest non-clonal trees in California are all marvels of nature, each with its own unique story to tell about our past and present.
 But these five trees are only a small sampling of the ancient trees growing in this state.
 Other old California trees include:

 - Chief Sequoyah